-- incidents involving fraud (including allegations) or misuse of IPS funding - incidents of alleged physical or sexual assault of a client committed by an employee - incidents of alleged physical or sexual assault of a client committed by another client while in the care of the provider

-- death, injury or abuse of staff/volunteers undertaking delivery of IPS - significant damage to, or destruction of property impacting service delivery - adverse community reaction to IPS activities, and - negative media coverage that may adversely impact the delivery of services to participants or the reputation of the department.
+- incidents involving fraud (including allegations) or misuse of AMH pilot funding - incidents of alleged physical or sexual assault of a client committed by an employee - incidents of alleged physical or sexual assault of a client committed by another client while in the care of the provider - death, injury or abuse of staff/volunteers undertaking delivery of the AMH pilot - significant damage to, or destruction of property impacting service delivery - adverse community reaction to the AMH pilot activities; and - negative media coverage that may adversely impact the delivery of services to participants or the reputation of the department.

-IPS providers must notify their Funding Arrangement Manager of any serious incident, particularly where they affect services to clients or a client's wellbeing, within 72 hours of personnel becoming aware of a serious incident, using the Incident Notification Form at Attachment C. Updates should be provided within five days.
+Providers must notify their Funding Arrangement Manager of any serious incident, particularly where they affect services to clients or a client's wellbeing, within 72 hours of personnel becoming aware of a serious incident, using the Incident Notification Form at Attachment C. Updates should be provided within five days.
 Information supplied to the department should be de-identified.